Meet the Team

 In my role as Job Coach Co-ordinator I oversee all referrals to MINT and book the first appointments, liaising with families and support agencies.
 I am also involved in developing employability skills with individuals, and especially enjoy the job coaching aspect of my role and engaging with employers to sustain employment.
 In addition I am one of the two Team Leaders responsible for the MINT team, and more recently have enjoyed working with our newer members of staff to help them develop their skills.

-My life away from MINT is taken up with three lovely grandchildren, swimming and going for long walks in the Norfolk countryside with friends followed by a lazy lunch.
+My life away from MINT is taken up with four lovely grandchildren, swimming and going for long walks in the Norfolk countryside with friends followed by a lazy lunch.
 I also enjoy cooking for friends and take the opportunity to have long weekends in France as often as I can.

 Adam SavvasPre-Employment Co-ordinator